Shavano Park, Texas

 Shavano Park is a city located in Bexar County, Texas, United States.
 As of the 2020 census, the population was 3,524, an increase over the figure of 3,035 tabulated in 2010.
-It is part of the San Antonio Metropolitan Statistical Area, despite being much different in terms of demographics and having some of the wealthiest families in Bexar County.
+It is part of the San Antonio Metropolitan Statistical Area.

 Geography

 Shavano Park is located in north-central Bexar County.
 It is entirely surrounded by the city of San Antonio; the northern border is formed by the Charles W. Anderson Loop outer beltway around San Antonio.

 Despite lying in the far southeastern reaches of the Texas Hill Country, Shavano Park's terrain is flat to gently rolling.
 Most of the city is between 950 and 1,000 feet above sea level, which contrasts sharply with neighborhoods just north of Anderson Loop, where hills can rise 200 feet in a short distance.
 Some areas of San Antonio farther south have greater elevation variation despite not technically lying in the Hill Country.
 The east side of town forms a plateau looking over a cliff descending fifty feet or more.
 This cliff marks the boundary with San Antonio.

 According to the United States Census Bureau, Shavano Park has a total area of 8.6 km2, of which 0.01 sqkm, or 0.14%, is water.